fiznool/blog-hugo/content/about/index.md

 Co-founder and organiser of the Bristol branch of [Node School](http://nodeschool.io/), the open source workshops that teach Node.js skills.

 The inaugural meetup was held in February 2015 and was a great success.
-There are now plans underway to run a second session.

 * * *